The post Exploring the Vibrant Los Angeles Goth Scene appeared first on NoiseGun Official Site.

 THE NEW GENERATION

-With Synth-Pop being trendy again 40 years later, new Synth-Pop groups and artists are keeping the flame alive including the Belarusian band Molchat Dolma, American dup Xeno & Oklander, Canadian artist Automelodi and Los Angeles-based French Synth-Pop artist Noisegun.
+With Synth-Pop being trendy again 40 years later, new Synth-Pop groups and artists are keeping the flame alive in 2025 including the Belarusian band Molchat Dolma, American dup Xeno & Oklander, Canadian artist Automelodi and Los Angeles-based French Synth-Pop artist Noisegun.

 The post Synth-Pop Bands and Artists appeared first on NoiseGun Official Site.

-Folk, Progressive Rock, Hard Rock and Punk were popular in the 70’s replaced by New Wave and synthesizers in the 80’s.
+]]>Folk, Progressive Rock, Hard Rock and Punk were popular in the 70’s replaced by New Wave and synthesizers in the 80’s.
 This was probably the most prolific decade when it comes to influential bands and singers who are still going strong to this day.
 The “French Touch” electronic music scene emerged in the 90’s, many of its pioneering artists gaining international fame, most particularly a couple of robots.
 In the 2000s, independent artists became trendy but nowadays, unsurprisingly, Hip Hop and mainstream pop are topping the charts, like in most parts of the world.
 New bands and artists inspired by the 80’s and 90’s are however providing a welcome alternative, bridging the gap between old and new generations.

 While there are obviously plenty of famous and lesser-known French bands and artists worth a listen, we will here focus on a non-exhaustive selection of French musicians that are close to our musical roots, from the late 60’s to the current French music scene.
 So do not expect to hear about usual suspects such as the French Elvis (!), Edith Piaf, Brigitte Bardot or Rita Mitsuko but rather a subjective selection of Post-Punk, indie pop, electronic groups groups and singers.

-Here is our selection of 21 French bands and artists that you should know in 2024.
+Here is our selection of 21 French bands and artists that you should know in 2025.
 They sing in French, English or both.
 You can listen to the artists listed below on This Is French Cool playlist, This French Synth-Pop 1980 – 2022 playlist, French Post-Punk 1980 – 2022 and This Is French Dark Wave | Cold Wave | Goth playlist.

 AIR